Guide to LSAT Logical Reasoning

 Strengthen/Weaken

 Again, we break the stimulus into conclusion and evidence, then predict the assumption.
 To strengthen the argument, you must confirm the assumption in the correct answer choices– remember that you do not have to prove the conclusion is true, just make it more likely.
-For weakening questions, we deny the author’s assumption in the correct answer, and make the conclusion less likely (again, don’t have to disprove it).
-Biggest things to keep in mind: don’t go outside the scope of the argument, and do not call evidence into question– on the LSAT, evidence is accepted as truth.
+For weakening questions, we deny the author’s assumption in the correct answer and make the conclusion less likely (again, we don’t have to disprove it).
+The biggest things to keep in mind are as follows: don’t go outside the scope of the argument, and do not call evidence into question.
+On the LSAT, evidence is accepted as truth.

 Flaw